UWSocialComputing/DYScovery-code/README.md

 # Getting Started with DYScovery

-Our website is hosted on GitHub pages, so you can just play with it [here](https://uwsocialcomputing.github.io/DYScovery-code/).
+Our website is hosted on GitHub pages, so you can just play with it: [https://uwsocialcomputing.github.io/DYScovery-code/](https://uwsocialcomputing.github.io/DYScovery-code/).
 Just make sure you open this on a browser from your laptop!

+Here is a [wiki](https://uwsocialcomputing.github.io/DYScovery/) for our project.

 # Acknowledgement
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This website was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Other Available Scripts

 While the suggested way to play around is just go to [our website](https://uwsocialcomputing.github.io/DYScovery-code/), you can also clone the project and play with it.

-After you clone the project directory, you can run:
+After you clone the project directory, you may need to run `npm install` to install all packaged needed.
+After that, you can run:

 ### `npm start`